 A tip you can try is to choose a fish that is lower on the food chain.
 You might be doing this tip already if you are concerned with heavy metals like mercury.
 For example, instead of buying swordfish, you can buy salmon instead.

 Don’t Buy New Nonstick Pan

-If you already own pans or pots with these type of chemicals, you don’t have to throw them or stop using them not until they get damaged.
+If you already own pans or pots with these types of chemicals, you don’t have to throw them or stop using them not until they get damaged.
 However, stop yourself from buying a new set either.
 If you really would like to buy a new one, make sure that it does not contain any PFAS.

 Check the Water Supply

 The PFAS from the manufacturing or industrial processes can accumulate in the water supplies.
-This is true for people who live near the wastewater treatment plants, industrial sites, and military or fire-training centers.
+This is true for people who live near wastewater treatment plants, industrial sites, and military or fire-training centers.

 In sum, the study conducted by the Environmental Working Group and the Northeastern University must not be neglected and must be given importance by authorities and every American.
 Indeed, the presence of PFAS in the water can pose adverse health effects.
 This can affect people of all ages and gender.